binary-sequence-forks/froot-1/README.md

 ## Special Keys
 There are a few special keys recognized by the emulator:\
 Control-R  Reset button\
+Control-L Clear the screen\
 Control-C  Exit the emulator\
-Control-L  Load a text file as input to the Apple-1\
+Control-O  Open/Load a text file as input to the Apple-1\

 The Control-L option is useful if you have a Basic program as a text file and you want to load it.
 Copy&paste doesn't work very well